derf/dfatool/doc/model-visual.md

 see [[analysis-visual.md]]) and the corresponding performance model (as lines).
 The plot is saved to (name)-(attribute)-(parameter).pdf and shown interactively unless `--non-interactive` has been specified.

+## JSON Export

+Use `--export-json FILENAME` to export the performance model to FILENAME.
+The model for NAME ATTRIBUTE is located in .name.NAME.ATTRIBUTE.modelFunction.